leangjia/blender_docs/manual/interface/tool_system.rst

 Tools can have their own settings, which are available from multiple places:

 - The :menuselection:`Sidebar --> Tools --> Active Tool` panel.
-- The *Active Tool* tab in the Properties editor.
+- The *Active Tool* tab in the Properties.
 - The *Tool Settings* region.